CongducPham/LowCostLoRaGw/gw_full_latest/README.md

           collisions:0 txqueuelen:1000
           RX bytes:6565141 (6.2 MiB)  TX bytes:1452497 (1.3 MiB)

 In the example, we have "HWaddr b8:27:eb:be:da:21" then the gateway id will be "27EBBEDA21".
-In the script folder, simply run basic_config_gw.sh to automatically configure your gateway.
+There is an additional script called test_gwid.sh in the script folder to test whether the gateway id can be easily determined.
+In the script folder, simply run test_gwid.sh:

 	> cd /home/pi/lora_gateway/scripts
+	> ./test_gwid.sh
+	Detecting gw id as 00000027EBBEDA21

+If you don't see something similar to 00000027EBBEDA21 (8 bytes in hex format) then you have to explicitly provide the **last 5 bytes**	of the gw id to basic_config_gw.sh.
+Otherwise, in the script folder, simply run basic_config_gw.sh to automatically configure your gateway.

+	> cd /home/pi/lora_gateway/scripts
 	> ./basic_config_gw.sh

+or

+	> ./basic_config_gw.sh 27EBBEDA21

 **basic_config_gw.sh takes care of:**